Is Running Good for Weight Loss?

 Making a plan at the beginning of the week will keep you committed to running.
-Build-in your rest days for the middle and end of the week so that way you will have a buffer if you are unable to do it on one of the days you had scheduled.
-You can also choose to do other non-impact activities on your rest days to keep your body moving and burning calories.
+Build in your rest days for the middle and end of the week so that way you will have a buffer if you are unable to do it on one of the days you had scheduled.
+You can also choose to do other non-impact activities on your rest days to keep your body moving and burn calories.

 Is it Better to Run in the Morning?

 Waking up early might not be your thing but working out in the morning can be a great time to work out.
 Brogan Graham, the co-founder of the free morning exercise movement, the November Project, claims no one is a morning person, but states, “A lot of it is an experience.
 The a.m. is such an alien time.
 By the time the sun comes up you feel like you stole something from the city.”

 Despite it being tough to do for many, researchers are finding that there are benefits for both the mind and body with morning workouts.
 Some studies have indicated that working out in the morning on an empty stomach can help to burn fat faster.
 Others have found that those people that work out in the morning lose more weight than those that work out at night.
 At the very least, your metabolism is revved up for the rest of the day.